goreleaser/goreleaser/www/docs/customization/krew.md

 # Krew

 After releasing to GitHub or GitLab, GoReleaser can generate and publish a _Krew Plugin_ into a repository that you have access to.

 Check their [website](https://krew.sigs.k8s.io) for more information.

-The `krews` section specifies how the plugins should be created.
+The `krews` section specifies how the plugins should be created:

-!!! warning
-    If you have multiple 32-bit arm versions in each `build` section, and you do not specify any `ids` in the rigs section, it will default to all artifacts and GoReleaser will fail.

 ```yaml
 # .goreleaser.yml